opentofu/tofu-exec/CONTRIBUTING.md

 End-to-end tests test both `tofudl` and `tfexec`, using the former to install OpenTofu binaries according to various version constraints, and exercising the latter in as many combinations as possible, after real-world use cases.

-By default, each test is run against the latest patch versions of all OpenTofu minor version releases, starting at 0.11.
+By default, each test is run against the latest patch versions of all OpenTofu minor version releases.
 Copy an existing test and use the `runTest()` helper for this purpose.

 ## Versioning